 Once we are rooted and grounded in God’s love, we can begin to understand the parameters of God’s love.
 We can understand the depths of God’s love; how broad it is, too; how wide it is; how it reaches out; is not bound by time or space.
 We can really understand how to use it to its greatest ability, how we can make use of it for the good of others.

-And once we are in that mode, once we are in that frame of mind where we can make use of it, that is how the character of God will be produce within us, to the point where we become fully God.
+Once we are in that mode, once we are in that frame of mind where we can make use of it, that is how the character of God will be produced within us, to the point where we become fully God.

-Now if we would go through I Corinthians 13, which we will not do today, we would see how central God’s love is to the process of transformation.
-Have you ever looked at that passage in I Corinthians 13, and think, “What other man besides Christ ever did these things?”
-Love is patient; love is kind...
+If we would go through I Corinthians 13, which we will not do today, we would see how central God’s love is to the process of transformation.
+Have you ever looked at that passage in I Corinthians 13, and thought, “What other man besides Christ ever did these things?”
+Love is patient; love is kind, and so on.
 You know, we may have flashes of them when we do them every once in a while, “Hey!
 I was patient there for 15 seconds!”
 But, we do not express this love of God all the time, do we?
 We do not comprehend yet the length and depth, the breadth and the height.
 We are hit and miss.
 Of course, we always will be in this life, too.
-But, God is bringing us to the point where He can change us and know that our character is set so that once we are spirit beings, then we will do these things without flaw.
+But God is bringing us to the point where He can change us and know that our character is set so that once we are spirit beings, then we will do these things without flaw.

 If we are doing those things found in I Corinthians 13 in a regular fashion, we will notice, and so will everyone else, that we are a totally changed person from the way that we were.
 That is what the love of God does.
 It changes people.
 It makes them like God.
 It produces the attributes of God, not the attributes of human nature.

-However, (this is where things get sticky) there is always the tricky question of, “How?”
+However, and this is where things get sticky.
+There is always the tricky question of, “How?”

 We see it in its greater principles that God through the Holy Spirit gives us His love—the indwelling of God in us—and that we are to use His Spirit to grow and become more like Him, but how?
 That is always the hard part.
 The practical part is always the hard part for us.
 God has always done His part.
 He has done it from ancient eternity to this very second.
 And He will always continue to be that way, too.